gamemanual0/gm0/source/docs/power-and-electronics/connectors-and-wires.rst

 Connectors and Wires
 ====================

 There are many types of connectors for use in FTC\ |reg|.
-Here are the most common connectors you will find on an FTC robot.
+Here are the most common connectors you will find on an FTC robot. // FIXME: Talk about the new connectors on the 2027 SystemCore and MotionCore.
+Also talk about the Wago-style connectors used by the Servo Hub.

 .. glossary::